August 01, 2018 - August 31, 2018

 Ocean-front Beach Villa in Celestun, Yucatan, Mexico

 Our ocean-front home on the Gulf of Mexico, a 2-bedroom villa at Playa Maya Resort, is 7km north of the quiet fishing village of Celestun, a Mayan word meaning "painted stone".
-Celestun is just over a one-hour drive from the airport in Merida or 5 hours from Cancun.
+Celestun is just over a one-hour drive from the international airport in Merida or 5 hours (by bus or car) from the international airport in Cancun.
 Taxis, buses or car rentals are available to come to Celestun.

-The master bedroom has a king size bed and the other bedroom has a couch that pulls out into a double bed.
+The master bedroom has a high quality KING SIZE bed and the other bedroom has a very good QUEEN size "Murphy Bed", that folds up into the wall when not needed.
+A desk folds down to make this room more of a den when the bed is not needed.
 For extra guests, we also have a "bed in a bag" which is a very good queen size air mattress with a built-in electric pump and a sturdy frame.

 Every room in the house has a ceiling fan and air conditioning.
 We have a very well equipped kitchen with a gas stove and oven.
 Our villa is on the very north end of the 10-acre resort property providing a tranquil and private stay.
 The resort property is park-like and full of coconut palm trees.
 There is also a HUGE shared swimming pool and a restaurant on the property.